Explore the list of questions in the menu to the left. Here you can troubleshoot solutions to commonly asked questions.

 Here's what to do in each case:

-1. You have set up the Display in the Task Structure, but you haven't entered the display name correctly into the spreadsheet.
+1. You have created the display properly in the task builder, but you haven't entered the display name correctly into the spreadsheet.

 Solution: